kubeflow/manifests/docs/release/handbook.md

 ### Release Manager
 The Release Manager will be responsible for coordinating the release and taking ultimate accountability for all release tasks to be completed on time.

+If multiple Release Team members meet the prerequisites to become a Release Manager, the one from a different organization than the one that drove the previous release should be preferred.

 **Prerequisites:**
 1. Be a contributor for at least 1 year
 2. Have shadowed in a previous release or be a Release Team member in the past